Philosophy of Religion MPhil Pathway

 Prerequisites: Philosophy of Religion I is the normal requirement

-4 seminars on central topics in contemporary Philosophy of Religion (with continuing reference to the different traditions introduced in Philosophy of Religion I) leading to an original critical research paper of 5,000 words, chosen from the topics set below.
+The four seminars this term will focus on central topics in contemporary Philosophy of Religion (with continuing reference to the different traditions introduced in Philosophy of Religion I) leading to an original critical research paper of 5,000 words, chosen from the topics set below.

 Seminar 1, Truth